Know your Wood Stoves - Wood as a Fuel, Burning Wood to Safety Measures

 People either love or hate wood stoves!
-However, by understanding what you want your wood stove for, what wood you should burn, how much wood to order, and how to look after your wood stove, all in all, it can be a pleasant experience.
+However, by understanding what you want it to do for you, what wood you should burn, how much wood to order, and how to look after it so that it lasts many years.
+All in all, it can be a pleasant experience.

 This is especially so for open fires where a lot of the heat is lost going up the chimney.
-Wood stoves are a lot better as they are enclosed and air-tight.
+Wood stoves are a lot better if they are enclosed and air-tight.

-Coal and oil, are far more efficient sources, but can be more expensive.
+Coal and oil, are far more efficient sources of heat, but can be more expensive.
 I am an advocate of wood as a fuel.

 First of all, wood is a sustainable energy source, secondly, with peak oil now a reality, we shouldn’t be reliant on oil as a heat source, and thirdly, there is nothing more comforting than snuggling up on a couch beside a log fire, being totally mesmerized by the dancing blue and yellow flames as they move along the wood throughout the evening.